Jorenar/CMObALL/README.md

 May be used for providing **default argument values for functions**.

+Should work in C99, might work in C89 with some compiler extensions.

 # Usage

 Choose `prefix` for overloading (may be the same as `macro`), then define: